mmeyrat/MiniGolf-VR/README.md

 The player is immersed in a mini-golf field containing a 3-hole course, and some vegetation.
 Once equipped with the golf club, the player can go hit the ball and overcome the obstacles.

-At the begining of the game, a golf club is available on the left.
+At the beginning of the game, a golf club is available on the left.
 To make a stroke, the player simply adjust the power of the club, point the ball in the desired direction and then hit the ball with the club.

 The first hole is a simple angle, the second one contains a jump with a springboard, and for the third hole, the ball has to pass through a windmill without touching the wings.
 When the player makes a successful stroke, the ball is automatically teleported to the next hole.